 To make the meringue:

-- Gradually add the ¾ cup sugar, and beat on high until glossy, firm peaks form.
+- Gradually add ¾ cup sugar, and beat on high until glossy, firm peaks form.
 The meringue should not droop.
 This will take a few minutes, maybe 3 or 4.

 - Bake for 40 minutes and check.
 It should have risen above the rim of the pan and be quite firm to the touch.
 Turn off the oven and leave inside with the door closed.